View the Campuswide Strategic Plan→

 Actions:

-• Create an equitable and holistic onboarding process (matching new staff with mentors, provide DEI Plan, 6 month new-hire check-ins w/ supervisor, senior HR advisor, etc.) that assures staff are informed and engaged, to foster a greater sense of belonging.
+- Create and disseminate an equitable and holistic onboarding process document (Day-1 expectations, matching new staff with mentors, provide DEI Plan, 6 month new-hire check-ins w/ supervisor, senior HR advisor, etc.) that assures staff are informed, to foster a greater sense of belonging.

 Primary DEI Goal: Inclusion